-As with affective and cognitive accompaniment, normative accompaniment to normative self-actualization offers itself in a home and a school pedagogical situation.
+As with affective and cognitive accompaniment, normative accompaniment to normative self-actualization occurs in a home and a school pedagogical situation.
 In each situation, the educating by an adult has only one aim in view, i.e., a child's attainment of proper adulthood.
-To reach this aim requires a sustained mutual contribution from both educator and educand [child].
+Attaining this aim requires a sustained mutual contribution from both educator and educand [child].

-What counts as "proper" will depend on which norms and values are held at a particular time within a particular cultural context.
-The extreme importance of the normative in educating is obvious.
-Normative accompaniment embraces both the affective and cognitive ways of educating, while the meaning of affective and cognitive accompaniment culminate in the normative.
-There are normative moments in all affective and cognitive accompaniment and normative accompaniment can occur in both affective and cognitive ways.
+What counts as "proper" depends on which norms and values are held at a particular time within a particular cultural context.
+The extreme importance of the normative in educating is evident.
+Normative accompaniment embraces both affective and cognitive ways of educating, while the meaning of affective and cognitive accompaniment culminate in the normative.
+There are normative moments in all affective and cognitive accompaniment, and normative accompaniment occurs in both affective and cognitive ways.
 This mutual coherence and connectedness are such that each is a precondition for the other.